 - Through the shareholders of an insolvent company resolving to appoint a liquidator to the company; or

 - Following a voluntary administration of a company.

 Role of the Liquidator

-The liquidator of the company will determine the assets of the company (if any) and their value and take steps to realise any assets which are identified, if it is commercial to do so.
-In accordance with their duties, a liquidator will also conduct a review of the records and financial history of the company in order to investigate such things as:-
+The liquidator of the company will determine the assets of the company (if any) and their value.
+He or she will then take steps to realise any assets which are identified, if it is commercial to do so.
+In accordance with their duties, a liquidator will also conduct a review of the records and financial history of the company in order to investigate such things as:

 - The financial performance of the company;

 - Whether any preference payments have been made to creditors, or uncommercial transactions entered into by the company, or other matters which may give rise to potential recovery actions by a Liquidator;

 - Whether the company has traded whilst insolvent and the extent of any insolvent trading claim against the company’s director(s); and

 - Any offences which ought to be reported to the Australian Securities & Investments Commission.

 The liquidator will distribute the funds received from the realisation of a company’s assets, after payment of the liquidator’s costs.
 This is done in accordance with the priorities set out in the Corporations Act 2001 (Cth), being generally: